 AHDB is firmly committed to openness, fairness and transparency in selecting all of its suppliers of goods and services.
-It must do this as a matter of law under the Public Contracts Regulations 2006, and this approach will also enable us to develop a ‘most economically advantageous’ supply system and maximise our use of levy funds.
+It must do this as a matter of law under the Public Contracts Regulations 2015, and this approach will also enable us to develop a ‘most economically advantageous’ supply system and maximise our use of levy funds.

 ACTIVE INVITATIONS TO TENDER (below)

-For more information please click here.
+For more information and to apply, please click here